-Tommy McDonald joined the Virginia Tech men’s tennis staff two years ago as a volunteer assistant coach.
+Tommy McDonald joined the Virginia Tech men’s tennis staff in 2008 as a volunteer assistant coach.
 McDonald comes to the Hokies after serving for seven years as the men’s and women’s tennis coach at Arkansas-Little Rock.

 In seven seasons at UALR, McDonald built the Trojans into one of the most improved programs in the nation.
 After taking over a men’s team coming off a 9-13 season, he guided the program to a 18-6 record and a No. 70 national ranking.
 The women’s team improved from 13-12 to 17-11 during his first season.